 22. Laser Therapy

 Laser therapy is a technique that has been used on humans for the last half-century, and has recently become more commonly used by veterinarians as well.
-However, it remains a controversial practice among some vets, who find the relative lack of empirical data and regulations troubling.

 During a treatment, the laser is aimed at specific points of the animal’s body for a period of a few minutes.
 Often, the patient appears to feel less pain afterwards and many apparently enjoy the process.
 While the treatment is non-invasive, some veterinarians remain reticent to recommend the relatively poorly-understood technique.